chrishayuk/virtual-shell/virtual_shell/filesystem/README.md

 # Virtual Shell Filesystem

-A modular virtual filesystem with pluggable storage providers designed for use in virtual shell environments, web applications, and educational tools.
+A modular virtual filesystem with pluggable storage providers and advanced management capabilities, designed for use in virtual shell environments, web applications, and educational tools.

 ## Features